anamikaraj5/EarBloom/README.md

 # 🌸 Earbloom - Earring Shopping Website
 ## 📌 About The Project
 Earbloom is a user-friendly web application built for browsing, managing, and shopping for beautiful earrings.
-Crafted using the MERN stack (MongoDB, Express, React Native, Nest.js), the app allows users to add, view, update, and delete earring products.
+Crafted using the MERN stack (MongoDB, Express, React Native, Nest.js), the app allows users to add, view, update, and delete earring products in their own cart.
 With a clean UI powered by CSS, Earbloom offers an elegant and efficient shopping experience.

 ## ✨ Key Features:
 - 🛍️ Product Management - Easily add, edit, view, and delete earrings with details like name, price, and image.